Levermann Strategy

 -1>= 2,5

-Quarterly figures as an indicator of the overall market.
-For this criterion, the Levermann strategy looks at the development of the share price in relation to the reference index.
+Quarterly results as an indicator of the overall market.
+The Levermann strategy looks at the development of the stock price in relation to the reference index in this criterion.

 PointsPrice development ratio